finom/rebloom/README.md

 }
 ```

-You can also define custom record:
+You can also define a custom record:

 ```ts
 interface Item {